 After 100% recovery and some time-off, Kristal decided it was time for the change she longed for.
 “Eliminate stress, unhappiness, and negativity.”
 Wayne was all-in.
 He promised Kristal it would be his mission to help her achieve her dream.
 There was no official plan.
 The couple just vowed to devote their energy to creating happiness.
 In seeing mentors creating freedom for themselves, and in a desire to help others achieve the same, they found inspiration to make that change happen.

 Baza Dance Studios, located at 1304 Seymour St, Vancouver, now employs a part-time studio manager and has a team of 12 instructors teaching a variety of dance genres, including Latin, hip-hop, fusion, contemporary, jazz and wellness.
 This team was built on a foundation of passion for dancing and inspiring others, and each member is to thank for the continued growth of the Baza community.
+Big thanks for Coding Bull for helping us to redesign our logo and website to truly represent our vision for Baza Dance!

 This hashtag isn’t just a trending one.
 It created a new life for Kristal and Wayne.
 It was the only real blueprint they needed to start their studio.
 It’s what motivates them every day to develop an environment where students can be inspired.
 It’s the mindset that continually attracts others, feeding Baza’s rapid growth.
 “If someone finds out what steps we took and what blocks we climbed over to get to where we’re at; they will be inspired to go do their ‘something’ as well, and that’s the meaning of Baza.”